markosluga/kolla-fountain/README.md

 # Multi node

+## kolla-shaker-multi.sh

 Deploys the packages on multiple nodes.
-Removes the default entries in the multinode kolla ansible file and replaces them with the hostnames for the deployment.
+Replaces the multinode kolla ansible file with the one in ~/kolla-fountain/home/kolla/multinode and copies the ssh data to kolla home .ssh.

-1. Create your .ssh with private and public key, authorized hosts and known hosts.
-This should be copied to all nodes.
+1. Create your .ssh files: **private and public key, authorized hosts and known hosts**.
+This need to be deployed to all nodes.
-2. Deploy host-prep.sh on all nodes to enable passwordless sudo, create the cinder-volumes vg and add the .ssh files to kolla home.
+2. You can use multi-host-prep.sh to deploy to other nodes (not the deployment one).It will also enable passwordless sudo, create the cinder-volumes vg and add the .ssh files to kolla home.
 3. Edit ~/kolla-fountain/home/kolla/multinode

 Multiple host format is *host[startnumber,endnumber]* - kolla[02:03] represents hosts kolla02 and kolla03